owasp-amass/oam-tools/user_guide.md

 ### The 'oam_subs' Command

 Performs viewing and manipulation of the graph database.
-This command leverages either the sqlite file generated from enumerations, or the remote graph database settings from the configuration file.
+This command leverages either the SQLite file generated from enumerations or the remote graph database settings from the configuration file.
 Flags for interacting with the enumeration findings in the graph database include:

 | Flag | Description | Example |
 |------|-------------|---------|